Last Updated on December 17, 2020.

 While getting a huge stereo image might sound great in theory, I find that it’s not worth your time mainly because most people won’t even be able to listen to it.

-If you’re in a mall, restaurant, etc. IF they are playing music in Stereo, you won’t be able to hear it because of the distance, plus they usually play it in mono.
+If you’re in a mall, restaurant, etc., and if they are playing music in Stereo, you won’t be able to hear it because of the distance.

 Also, in most homes you might find that one speaker is in the living room while the other is really far away, maybe even in another room.

-There are some plugins you can use to increase the stereo width, but these use phase shifts to do this, which as soon as you collapse back into mono will create more problems than solutions.
+There are some plugins you can use to increase the stereo width, but in many cases these cause more problems than they solve.

 While you will probably do the bulk of your mixes with Studio Monitors, mixing on Headphones can be done as well.